 - Headers must be non-blank and unique.
 Every column in the header row must have a value, and no two columns can share the same header.

 - Data rows are read directly from the sheet.
-There's no bounded table range — every row after the header is considered a candidate data row.
+There is no bounded table range.
+Every row after the header is considered a candidate data row.

 - Empty rows after the header are skipped.
 Blank rows interspersed with data are tolerated and dropped by the contact builder.
 A trailing run of blank rows does not cause an error.